brianwatroba/soulbound/README.md

 A protocol where:

-- Communities can issue proof of completion/endorsement for _anything_ (via non-transferable tokens), creating their own "blue checkmarks"
+- Communities can issue proof of completion/endorsement for _anything_ (via non-transferable tokens)
 - Users can collect, share, and prove their endorsements without necessarily managing a wallet
 - Other services and platforms can easily build on top of and integrate Soulbound tokens